For urgent consular assistance call

 Be alert and monitor local and international media.
 In the event of a security incident, follow the advice of local authorities.

-To protect yourself in periods of unrest:
+To protect yourself in case of unrest:

 More information:

 Several terrorist attacks have happened in the wider Gulf region in recent years.
-More attacks could occur.

 Attacks could occur at any time and could target: